Ugogabby/regalys-app/README.md

-Built by Ugochukwu Ezigbo — PhD Candidate, University of Pittsburgh
+Built by Ugochukwu Ezigbo — PhD Student, University of Pittsburgh